Information for young people on looking after your wellbeing during coronavirus and coping with changes to your life.

 You might be feeling overwhelmed, sad, or confused about coronavirus and feel worried about yourself, or your family and friends.

-This is completely normal – things keep changing as we learn more about the virus and schools are starting to open for some year groups, but we still can’t see all the people we would normally spend time with.
+This is completely normal – things keep changing as we learn more about the virus and although some places are starting to reopen, we still can’t do all the things we usually would.

 We're here to give you advice and support to help you through this time.